 The more opportunities you give prospects to find you on their chosen social platform, the better your chances are of turning them into leads and customers.

-User-generated content (UGC) can be a goldmine for your events.
+User-generated content (UGC) is one of the best social media promotion ideas for your events.
 Invite your audience to share something on social media that pertains to your company, products, or event.

 Maybe they’ll simply share a selfie of themselves at a previous event, or perhaps they’ll share a screenshot of how they use your service.
 Content generated and shared by your user base inspires others to do the same, creating an active conversation around your brand and spreading advertising far and wide.

 Each time a user generates content for your event, be sure to repost it and credit that user.
 They’ll feel appreciated and inclined to create additional content about you in the future.

 You can invite your followers to interact with you in the online event room or on social media during the event itself.
 Post questions or polls related to your event’s content and ask those in attendance to respond in some way.